-nsor is Cause ted but not ing data. communication Section 8.1 devices are not compatible with real time Ethernet or Telnet ation; refer to Section 4-Connecting Through Ethernet or -Setting Up a Console Interface Through Telnet.
+Symptom: The sensor is connected but not streaming data.
+Cause: The user's c communicat Section 8.1- s devices are not compatible with real time Ethernet or Telnet cation; refer to Section 4-Connecting Through Ethernet or I-Setting Up a Console Interface Through Telnet .
 Solution: Verify devices are compatible; refer to Section 4- Connecting Through Ethernet or Section 8.1-Setting Up a Console Interface Through Telnet.
-Cause : The sensor has had a hardware or software failure.
+Cause: The sensor has had a hardware or software failure.
 Solution: Observe the Axia sensor LEDs; refer to Section 8.5- Example of Tool Transformation Functionality Through Telnet.
-Cause : The user h as not requested the sensor to start streaming.
+Cause: The user ha is not requested the sensor to start streaming.
 Solution: Send the proper command (via TCP, UDP, or Telnet) to start the data stream.
 When using ATI's NET F/T Java® Demo or F/T Data Viewer, click "Start Reading".
-Symptom: The actual data Cause: output rate of The user is communicating with the sensor via TCP, and the client (the robot, PC, or PLC) is not requesting packets fast enough. sor is an expected.
+Symptom: The actual data output rate of Cause: The user is communicating with the sensor via TCP, and the client robot, PC, or PLC) is not requesting packets fast enough. communicating with the sensor via TCP, and the client (the or PLC) is not requesting packets fast enough. the sensor is less than expected.
 Solution: TCP is a request and response type of communication.
 The request speed of the client is typically the limiting factor.
 Try configuring the client to request packets faster (more frequently).
-Cause interface th s using a data collection method such as RDT via an UDP nat is too fast for the user's device to process; refer to -UDP Interface Using RDT.
-Solution: Verify that the Ethernet network configuration is properly set for the device; refer to Section 13.7-Improving Ethernet Throughput . tial F/T are non- id no applied.
+Cause: The user is using a data collection method such as RDT via an UDP interface that is too fast for the user's device to process; refer to Section 12-UDP Interface Using RDT .
+Solution: Verify that the Ethernet network configuration is properly set for the device; refer to Section 13.7-Improving Ethernet Throughput .
+Symptom: The initial F/T values are non- zero and no load is applied.
 Solution: Normal.
-Bias the sensor to bring all the F/T values back to zero. are no on- on- Solution:
+Bias the sensor to bring all the F/T values back to zero.